 Officers and employees who can provide additional insights into the matters to be discussed are requested to be present during the scheduled Board and Board Committee meetings.

 Management also furnishes monthly reports to the Board to provide sufficient information as to the results of operations and other matters for information and action of the Board.

-The 2020 Annual Performance Scorecard which included the Corporation's Vision, Mission and Strategies was reviewed and approved by BOD prior to submission to GCG.
-No changes in the Vision and Mission were adopted by the Board for 2020 based on their review and deliberation.
+The 2021 Annual Performance which Scorecard included Corporation's Vision, Mission and Strategies was reviewed and approved BOD by prior submission to GCG.
+No changes in Vision and Mission

-Summary of Board of Directors Attendance for the Year 2020:
+Summary of Board of Directors Attendance for the Year 2021:

 Name Position No. of Meetings Attended

 Cecilia C. Borromeo Chairperson 12

 Roberto U. Teo Vice- Chairperson 12

-Edward John T. Reyes Member 12

 Fritz M. Salazar Member 12

-Conrado S. Miñano Jr. Member 12
+Conrado S. Miñano Jr. Member 11

 Leticia V. Damasco Member 12

 Virgilio M. Sangutan Member 12

 Nanziancino M. Dilay Member 12

-Edgar Crisanto R. Violan Member 10
+Edgar Crisanto R. Violan Member 12

-Michael P. Arañas Member 7
+Michael P. Arañas Member 12

-Silvestre M.C.
-Punsalan Vice- Chairperson 5

-Francisco C. Leonor Jr. Member 8
+Alvin I. Kong Member 9

+Edward John T. Reyes Member 3